 3. Nonsingularity of algebraic curves

 3.1.
-Powers and case splits
+Powers and cancellation

 This can be worked around by applying a lemma such as pow_eq_zero, which states that if a power of an expression is zero then the expression is also zero.